-The coil design here not only meets the RF performance requirements for H-C cross polarization NMR experiments, but also leaves a clear path for microwave transmission and sample access.
-Conventional probes designed for cylindrical rotors require that the microwaves for DNP pass through the solenoid coil wrapped around the sample which can reduce microwave power (Alessandro et al., 2012).
-This saddle coil removes the need for any impediment of microwave transmission, thus eliminating these losses.
+The coil design here not only meets the RF performance requirements for $^{1}\text{H-}^{13}\text{C}$ cross polarization NMR experiments, but also leaves a clear path for microwave transmission and sample access.
+Conventional probes designed for cylindrical rotors require that the microwaves for DNP pass through the solenoid coil wrapped around the sample, after reflection off a mirror both of which reduce microwave power (Alessandro et al., 2012).
+This saddle coil removes the need for a mirror and any impediment of microwave transmission, thus eliminating these losses.
 An additional benefit of this design is the flexibility of the waveguide to allow for sample insert and eject.
 Thus, samples can be exchanged while the NMR probe remains in a fixed position and at a constant, cryogenic temperature.
 This allows efficient exchange of samples and more stable DNP experiments (Barnes et al., 2009).